01-edu/public/subjects/devops/play-with-containers/README.md

 ### Submission and audit

-You must submit all files used to create and delete and manage your infrastructure: docker-compose, Dockerfiles, scripts,...
+You must submit the `README.md` file and all files used to create and delete and manage your infrastructure: docker-compose, Dockerfiles, scripts,...

 > The infrastructure must be able to be created, deleted, and managed only by docker-compose.
 > In the audit you will be asked different questions about the concepts and the practice of this project, prepare yourself!